vollyimnetz/crop-thumbnails/readme.txt

 = 1.0.3 =
 * fix js error handling
-* add alert if an connection error occurs
+* add warning to the backend if the script cant connect the server
 * fix where escape of language-strings make no sense (exceptions in save.php)

 = 1.0.2 =